rafamuvi/TodoMVC-TestCafe/README.md

 * If you want to change some test config, open the ".testcaferc.json" file and then change it.

-* To change the test speed, open the sabe file, then go to speed parameter and put it between 0.01 - 1
+* To change the test speed, open the same file, then go to "speed" parameter and put it between "0.01" - "1"